theatlasroom/tidbits/libraries-frameworks/web-audio.md

   - `scheduleRepeat()`: loop an event relative to the transport's position
 * `Loop()`: create a looped callback that can be scheduled along the transport
 * `Part()`: schedule an array of events along the tranpsort
+* `PolySynth()`: create a multi voice synth, manages multiple instances of an instrument and the voice allocations
 * `triggerAttackRelease`: calls triggerAttack then triggerRelease
   - takes 3 arguments (note, duration, schedule)
   - note: the frequency to sound, can be either a number, or a pitch octave notation note 'D#2'